felixleopoldo/benchpress/docs/source/json_overview.rst

-Figure 1 shows a flowchart describing how the files (light colored rectangles) and sections relate to the modules (dark colored rounded rectangles) in a JSON file.
+Figure 1 shows a flowchart describing how the files (light colored rectangles) and sections relate to the modules (dark colored rounded rectangles).
 Graphs, parameters, and data are denoted by :math:`G, \Theta`, and :math:`\mathbf Y`, respectively.
 The different colors pink, blue, and purple indicate modules, files and sections related to data, structure learning, and evaluating results, respectively.
 An arrow from a node A to another node B should be read as *“B requires input from A”*.